 “There continues to be an interest in the use of green products, such as locally sourced materials and sustainable products such as bamboo flooring.
 Authenticity and the use of natural materials remain important to our clients.” – Greg Wiedemann, AIA, Principal – Wiedemann Architects

 Our Point of View… No two years are even remotely the same in the world of interior design – and we’re excited and challenged in equal measure by this rapidly changing world.
 Of course, as a green-focused company, we are watching with interest as interior design becomes ever more environmentally focused – with beautiful homes, that take into account our beautiful planet.
-From the exposed wood and natural materials that will be seen in our flooring, tile and stone, to the colours that will be introduced in the way of greys, greens and blues, it appears that nature is going to play a big role in our homes this year.
-The Scandinavian, stripped back to basics theme is in full swing, and we feel that this industrial design direction, in all its simplicity, will work hand in glove with the ‘au natural’ theme, and it can only make the role of materials and colours all the more important.
+From the exposed wood and natural materials that will be seen in our flooring, tile, and stone, to the colors that will be introduced in the way of greys, greens, and blues, it appears that nature is going to play a big role in our homes this year.
+The Scandinavian, stripped back to basics theme is in full swing, and we feel that this industrial design direction, in all its simplicity, will work hand in glove with the ‘au natural’ theme, and it can only make the role of materials and colors all the more important.
 It will be interesting to see how these design directions play along with the focus on gold and luxurious fittings and fixtures – it may be that gold is used only in limited amounts, such as in a single statement piece per room, or restricted to the detailing on home accessories.
 We also think that technology will play an increasingly important role within interior design in 2017.
-Not only are we starting to see just what Smart tech is capable of when it comes to making our lives easier, we’re also hopeful as to what it can bring in terms of home energy efficiency.
+Not only are we starting to see just what Smart tech is capable of when it comes to making our lives easier, but we’re also hopeful as to what it can bring in terms of home energy efficiency.

-Safe to say that 2017 will be an enthralling year for those of us who are avid interior design fans, and we’d like to say thanks to all of our design and interior experts in sharing their thoughts with us.
+Safe to say that 2017 will be an enthralling year for those of us who are avid interior design fans, and we’d like to say thanks to all of our design and interior experts for sharing their thoughts with us.
 If you fancy yourself as an armchair interior expert (and have predictions of your own), share them with us in the comments below.

 Categories: Interior Decorating